Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 • Hearing loss or vision problems

-• Gastrointestinal symptoms, such as poor digestion or unexplained weight loss
+• Gastrointestinal symptoms, such as ‘irritable bowel’, severe constipation and loss of appetite

 • Diabetes or endocrine issues